SquareBracketAssociates/Booklet-AReflectiveKernel/README.md

 [travis]: https://travis-ci.org/SquareBracketAssociates/Booklet-AReflectiveKernel
 [badge]: https://travis-ci.org/SquareBracketAssociates/Booklet-AReflectiveKernel.svg?branch=master

-The result from the latest successful Travis build can be found [on Bintray (PDF)](https://bintray.com/squarebracketassociates/wip/download_file?file_path=reflective-wip.pdf).
+The result from the latest successful Travis build can be found the release panel of this page.